fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * [ ] Details: [TODO](https://github.com/fsharp/fslang-design/issues/FILL-ME-IN)
 * [ ] Implementation: [TODO](https://github.com/Microsoft/visualfsharp/pull/FILL-ME-IN)

-# Summary
+## Summary
 [summary]: #summary

 The main goal of this feature is to address the pains of dealing with implicitly nullable reference types by providing syntax and behavior that distinguishes between nullable and non-nullable reference types.
-This will be done in lockstop with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by using and emitting the same metadata adornment that C# will emit.
+This will be done in lockstep with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by using and emitting the same metadata adornment that C# emits emit.

 Conceptually, reference types can be thought of as having two forms:

 * Normal reference types
 * Nullable reference types

 These will be distinguished via syntax, type signatures, and tools.
-Additionally, F# will offer flow analysis to allow you to determine when a nullable reference type is non-null and can be "viewed" as a reference type.
+Additionally, there will be flow analysis to allow you to determine when a nullable reference type is non-null and can be "viewed" as a reference type.

 Warnings are emitted when reference and nullable reference types are not used according with their intent, and these warnings are tunable as errors.

-# Motivation
+## Motivation
 [motivation]: #motivation

 Today, any reference type (e.g., `string`) could be `null`, forcing developers to account for this with special checks at the top-level of their functions or methods.
-Especially in F#, where types are almost always assumed to be non-null, this is a pain that can often be forgotten, resulting in a `NullReferenceException`, which has traditionally been difficult to diagnose.
-Moreover, one of the primary benefits in working with F# is with immutable and **non-null** data.
-This is in line with the general goals of F#.
+Especially in F#, where types are almost always assumed to be non-null, this is a pain that can often be forgotten.
+Moreover, one of the primary benefits in working with F# is working with immutable and **non-null** data.
+By this statement alone, nullable reference types are in line with the general goals of F#.

-The `[<AllowNullLiteral>]` attribute allows you to declare F# reference types as nullable when you need it, but this "infects" any place where the type might be used.
+The `[<AllowNullLiteral>]` attribute allows you to declare F# reference types as nullable, but this "infects" any place where the type might be used.
 In practice, F# types are not normally checked for `null`, which could mean that there is a lot of code out there that does not account for `null` when using a type that is decorated with `[<AllowNullLiteral>]`.

 Additionally, nullable reference types is a headlining feature of C# 8.0 that will have a dramatic impact on .NET and its ecosystem.
 It is vital that we interoperate with this change smoothly and can emit the appropriate information so that C# consumers of F# components can consume things as if they were also C# 8.0 components.

 The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime.
 This feature should allow F# programmers to more safely eject `null` from their concerns when interoperating with other .NET components, and make it more explicit when `null` could be a problem.

-# Principles
+## Principles

 The following principles guide all further considerations and the design of this feature.